• Skip to primary navigation

 • Mahi Mahi: Mahi Mahi is often found in tropical and subtropical waters, including the Atlantic Ocean and the Indian Ocean.
 It's commonly available in regions where these waters are accessible.

-• Salmon: Salmon has a broader distribution, with Atlantic and Pacific oceans being its primary habitats.
+• Salmon: Salmon has a broader distribution, with the Atlantic and Pacific oceans being its primary habitats.
 Salmon is widely available and can be found in many parts of the world.

 • Mahi Mahi: Mahi Mahi has a mild, slightly sweet flavor with a delicate texture.
 It's versatile and pairs well with a variety of seasonings, making it suitable for grilling, baking, or pan-searing.